dyindude/labs/201-dnsmasq/README.md

       # service dnsmasq restart

 - After completing this, go back to `client` and try querying `server` for the resolution of `dns-lab201-client`

+# trivia
+- DNS also exists for pointing resolution of IP addresses back to hostnames.
+This is commonly referred to as "Reverse" DNS.
+  - By passing the `-x` flag to `dig`, you can perform reverse DNS lookups.
+  - Try performing reverse DNS lookups on the IPs you got from the results of your queries in exercise 1
+    - then try performing forward lookups on the hostnames you get back from those results
+    - What do you think is interesting about the results here?